jhvanderschee/jekyllcodex/_posts/2019-11-10-a-complete-rebuild-of-jekyll-codex.md

 date: 2019-11-10 00:00:00 Z
 ---

 I wrote in July that Jekyll Codex displays in Google has risen from almost zero to an average of 200 a day.
-I am happy to announce that that amount has doubled in the last six months!
+I am happy to announce that that amount has doubled in the last four months!
 The average amount of clicks has also risen 20 to a little under 30 a day.
 This makes for an average of around 900 visits per month.
 Great news!
-I hope that my rebuild will improve my Google ranking even further.
+I hope that this rebuild will improve my Google ranking even further.

 ### A big day for Jekyll Codex